ShadowMinhja/FBClone/README.md

 # FBClone

-This is a sample FBClone like application.
+This is a sample Facebook clone-like application.
 Keys, password, and DB Connection strings have been obfuscated so code may not be compileable.

 Features of the Project: